ArchiveBox/abx-dl/README.md

 It's useful for scraping, downloading, OSINT, digital preservation, and more.

-🍜 `abx-dl` can save all of this and more:
+🍜 `abx-dl` can download and extract:
 - HTML, JS, CSS, images, etc. rendered with a headless browser
 - title, favicon, headers, outlinks, and other metadata
 - audio, video, subtitles, playlists, comments